Certified dimension reduction in nonlinear Bayesian inverse problems: Building the approximation

 is a self-normalized importance sampling estimator of $H$.
 Having computed $\widehat H^{(l)}$, the $(l+1)$-th projector $P_r^{(l+1)}$ is defined as a projector with minimal rank such that the approximate reconstruction error $\mathcal{R}_{\Gamma}(P_r^{(l+1)},\widehat H^{(l)})$ is below some prescribed tolerance.

 This iterative construction is detailed in Algorithm \ref{algo:iter_algo}.
 Notice that at the first iteration, the importance weights $w_k^{(0)}$ are set to one.
 We make this choice in order to avoid the potential degeneracy (i.e., large variance of the weights) that might occur when $\mu$ is a poor approximation of $\nu$.
 Also, our implementation includes a constraint on the rank of the projector, so that it cannot exceed a user-defined maximum rank $r_{\text{max}}$.
 By doing so, we avoid any explosion of the rank in the earlier stages of the algorithm, i.e., when a poor posterior approximation might yield a crude approximation of $H$.
+We emphasize that this algorithm only involves sampling from the low-dimensional posterior approximations $\{ \widehat{\nu}_r^{(l)} \}$.